ChrisVega/RE-challenges-write-up/#45/README.md

 causing a hash collison.

 I found a crc-16 implementation for python, and confimed it gave the same value when putting in "Dennis Yurichev".
 I then gave it a new username “Chris Vega     “ whith extra padding to make it the same length.
-I then wrote a pythonscript to increment the ASCII vlaues for the padded protions, run it through crc-16, and compare it with 0x25E4 until we got a match.
+I then wrote a python script to increment the ASCII vlaues for the padded protions, run it through crc-16, and compare it with 0x25E4 until we got a match.
 After a few second the code retuned the username “Chris Vega  (8S” as a match.
 When the program was run with the modified key file it resulted in the username passing!